-UN Women Moldova and the Association of Independent Press (API) announce a contest for journalists from Moldova
+UN Women Moldova and the Association of Independent Press (API) announce the second edition of contest for journalists from Moldova

 The contest is open to all journalists and photojournalists of print, broadcast and online media outlets registered in the Republic of Moldova, who address topics related to gender equality and/or promotion of women`s rights.